niraki/resume/src/entries/work/byju's.md

 start: 2021-09-17
 ---

+* Sourcing of Candidates
+* Screening (on-call and on video)
-* Screening, Shortlisting eventually hiring candidates.
+* Shortlisting
-* Conducting, scheduling Interviews and finaly onboarding candidates.
+* Handling and following up on further rounds of Interview
+* Initiation of Offer Processing
+* Offer release supervision
+* Smooth Joining & onboarding of Candidate